-Dr. Margaret Calkins is Executive Director of The Mayer-Rothschild Foundation, the only national philanthropy exclusively committed to person-centered long-term care in the US.
-She is also Board Chair, IDEAS Institute and former Elliot Professor in Health Care Design, Kent State University, College of Architecture and Environmental Design.
+Dr. Margaret Calkins is the Board Chair of IDEAS Institute and former Elliot Professor in Health Care Design, Kent State University, College of Architecture and Environmental Design.

 Dr. Calkins is internationally recognized as a leader in the field of environments for elderly, especially those with Alzheimer's and other dementias.
 After completing an A.B. in psychology at Kenyon College, she received her Masters and Ph.D. of Architecture at the University of Wisconsin-Milwaukee.
 Dr. Calkins has spent many years exploring the therapeutic potential of the environment--social and organizational as well as physical--particularly as it relates to older adults in need of support.
 She has conducted literature reviews and studies surrounding the environmental correlates of patient falls, a condition that has long been associated with an aging population.